CryZe/libtww/README.md

-THis is deprecated, we use a much slimmer version by now: https://github.com/CryZe/libtww-core
+This is deprecated, we use a much slimmer version by now: https://github.com/CryZe/libtww-core

 # ~~libtww~~